 The conclusion from all these comparisons with measurements is that the simple models we have looked at so far seem to give qualitatively correct predictions for several aspects of real bowed-string behaviour.
 This is encouraging, but we shouldn’t go overboard with excitement about this level of agreement.
 We will see in subsequent sections that some musically-important details of bowed-string sound are influenced by effects that we haven’t yet included in our discussion.
-Furthermore, when we come to look at bowed-string transients, in section 9.6, we will find that it is remarkably challenging to go from qualitative to quantitative agreement between measurements and computer models.
+Furthermore, when we come to look at bowed-string transients, starting in section 9.5, we will find that it is remarkably challenging to go from qualitative to quantitative agreement between measurements and computer models.

 Paul M. Galluzzo; On the playability of stringed instruments, PhD Dissertation, University of Cambridge (2003).